Overview of Sophomore Year

 Opportunities to enroll in junior classes such as AP English and AP Physics, to name a few, hinge upon very solid student performance in sophomore year courses.
 Setting goals for each sophomore course and specifying what needs to be done to attain these goals will be an important topic of this individual conference.

 - Feeling connected here at SLUH is critical to student success.
-This meeting allows your son to fill his counselor in on what he has been involved in and allows student and counselor to explore together other opportunities for involvement.
+This meeting allows your son to fill his school counselor in on what he has been involved in and allows student and school counselor to explore together other opportunities for involvement.

 - In some instances, young men need to learn to prioritize, or even cut back in some areas so that they do not become over-extended.